dipmandal353/Dip/README.md

 - 🙋‍♂️ All about me is at **https://dipmandal.netlify.app/**

+- 🔭 I’m currently studying MCA at `RCC Institute of Information Technology`

-- 🔭 I’m currently a Student at `Techno India College Of Technology`
+- 🔭 I was a Student at `Techno India College Of Technology`

 - 🌱 I’m currently learning `Study & Development`